YeshiNamkhai/Regression/README.md

 <small>Where the variable **y** is indipendent and the variable  **x** is dipendent.
 In this equation the coefficent **a** is the regression and as usual gives the slope of the line.</small>

+## Package
+The code that performs simple linear regression is organized into a package containg three classes: Compute, DataCSV and Draw.

+## Credits
+[XChart](https://knowm.org/open-source/xchart/) a light-weight and convenient library for plotting data.
+Its focus is on simplicity and ease-of-use, requiring only two lines of code to save or display a basic default chart.